 To retard rust, wipe all metal surfaces with a rag containing a few drops of machine oil.

 Pack books flat to protect their spines.
 Do not place boxes directly on concrete floors.
 Use pallets or skids to prevent moisture absorption.
-Use packing to fill out empty pockets in the boxes.
-Do not pack fragile items in the same box with books and do not overload.

 Clothing, curtains and drapes should be stored on hangers.
 If the items are too large for a box or cannot be hung, such items should be carefully folded and stored in dresser drawers, cedar chests or wardrobe style cardboard cartons along with bedding and linens.
 Food crumbs or stains should be removed before storing.
 Avoid storing anything that may attract pests.
 Wardrobe boxes may be purchased in our office.